suzhenye/polykube/README.md

 3. Tested deployment to Azure (sporadically fails to verify master, sometimes works)
 3. Tested deployment to GCE (fails to verfiy master, has worked once)
 3. Tested deployment to Vagrant (fails to verify master, has never worked)

-## Dependencies

-1. Docker (Since boot2docker runs a virtual machine with Docker inside, you'll need to do two layers of forwarding to enable volume mounting for the development containers.)

-2. Docker must be patched to support nested builds: https://github.com/docker/docker/pull/8021

 ## Assumptions